bazelbuild/tulsi/README.md

 ## Building and installing

-Run `build_and_run.sh`.
-This will install Tulsi.app inside `$HOME/Applications` by default.
-See below for supported options:
+To use Tulsi, clone this repository and run `build_and_run.sh`.
+By default this will install the Tulsi.app inside `$HOME/Applications`.
+Additionally, following options are available:

 * `-b`: Bazel binary that Tulsi should use to build and install the app (Default is `bazel`)
 * `-d`: The folder where to install the Tulsi app into (Default is `$HOME/Applications`)